How good it would be to train on a real patient?

 How good it would be wenn you see the patient, sometimes for the first time, that you exactly know what to do and how to behave, how to deal with a difficult situation?

-With the Medical Simulation Suit the training is real.
+With the Patient Simulation Suit the training is real.
 You train on a real patient.
 A great step in training practise.
 Neal Armstrong did his first step on the moon, you make your first step in improving your technical and social skills on your work as a healthcare professional.
 How good it would be?